clydebarrow/esphome-docs-hugo/content/components/lvgl/widgets.md

 - **y** (*Optional*, int16 or percentage): Vertical position of the widget.

 {{< note >}}
 By default, the `x` and `y` coordinates are measured from the *top left corner* of the parent's content area.
-[Style properties]({{< ref "components/lvgl/_index#lvgl-styling" >}}): content area starts *after the padding* thus if the parent has a non-zero padding value, position will be shifted with that.
+[Important]({{< ref "components/lvgl/_index#lvgl-styling" >}}): content area starts *after the padding* thus if the parent has a non-zero padding value, position will be shifted with that.
 Percentage values are calculated from the parent's content area size.

 If specifying `align`, `x` and `y` can be used as an offset to the calculated position (can also be negative).
 They are ignored if [Layouts]({{< ref "components/lvgl/_index#lvgl-layouts" >}}) are used on the parent.